History of the Southern United States: Spanish and French colonization (1519–1821)

-Hernando de Soto, a Spanish explorer and conquistador led the first European expedition deep into the territory of the modern-day southern United States searching for gold, and a passage to China.
-De Sotos group were the first documented Europeans to cross the Mississippi River, on whose banks de Soto died in 1542.
-(Alonso Álvarez de Pineda was the first European to see the river, in 1519 when he sailed twenty miles up the river from the Gulf of Mexico).
+Juan Ponce de León was the first European to come to the South when he landed in Florida in 1513.
+Alonso Álvarez de Pineda was the first European to see the Mississippi river, in 1519 when he sailed twenty miles up the river from the Gulf of Mexico.
+Hernando de Soto, a Spanish explorer and conquistador led the first European expedition deep into the territory in the 1540s, searching for gold, and a passage to China.
 A vast undertaking, de Soto's North American expedition ranged across parts of the modern states of Florida, Georgia, South Carolina, North Carolina, Tennessee, Alabama, Mississippi, Arkansas, Louisiana, and Texas.